-For almost 20 years, I have been making short, funny films starring my family.
-Life is Rich is my first feature length film and was inspired by my desire to share my grandfather's oral history with my children.
-They never met him, and I wanted to share how his love of Judaism is intertwined with his story of immigrating to America.
+Since my kids were young and willing, I’ve been casting them in my short, funny films.
+One of our family classics being Hansolo and Gretel—created during a family trip to the woods of West Virginia.
+Life is Rich is my first film to hit theaters.
+My initial inspiration was a desire to share my grandfather's oral history with my daughters.
+They never met him, and I wanted them to experience how his love of Judaism is intertwined with his story of immigrating to America.

 Back in early 1970’s, my mother sat down with my grandfather— Zayde Abe—and a cassette recorder to capture his story.
 In a heavy Yiddish accent, he told of his childhood growing up in a farming village in Russia.
 Synagogue was the center of his life, and he was heartbroken when the Bolsheviks shut it down in 1920.
 Soon after his family escaped to America.

 As I delved into Zayde Abe’s story, I also found myself talking to my 20-something daughters about their connection to Judaism.
 One day, as we discussed the religious obligation of Judaism, I half-jokingly asked, “You’re going to raise my unborn grandchildren Jewish, right?”
 No one was pregnant.
 I’m just a planner.
 First there was dead silence.
 Then my daughters looked at each other and gently said, “Religion doesn’t seem relevant.”

 That shook me.
 It made me look at my own connection to Judaism.
 I realized I’d been on Jewish autopilot for years.
 How could I find a path to love Judaism the way my zayde did?
 And how could I drag my daughters along with me?
 I searched for meaningful ways to connect to Judaism, while attempting to force each joyful discovery on my daughters.
 And I filmed it all.
 And so, while I still don’t have grandchildren, Life is Rich was born.